EmeraldSnorlax/OvercomplicateThisCode/README.md

 A workflow was set up to ensure it writes "Hello World!" to the console (case sensitive)

-I have to much time on my hands
+I have too much time on my hands